-HUMANITIES/HUMANITY is a program convening small groups working to advance conversation and thought about foundational themes or topics connecting several or many disciplines.
-Each year Humanities/ Humanity funds a number of exploratory initiatives, in which distinguished national and international teams of scholars gather at the Whitney Humanities Center for one or two meetings of two or three days each.
-The themes explored in these workshops are framed by the Yale faculty that envisage and propose them, in interaction with the group they convene.
-Workshop leaders collaborate with their invited participants to devise a program of readings and other preliminary materials to be studied before the group meets.
+Humanities/ Humanity is a program that brings together small groups working to advance thought about foundational topics connecting disciplines.
+Each year Humanities/ Humanity funds a number of exploratory initiatives, in which distinguished teams of scholars gather at the Whitney Humanities Center for meetings of two or three days each.
+The themes explored in these workshops are framed by the Yale faculty that envisage them, in interaction with the group they convene.
+Workshop leaders collaborate with their invited participants to devise a program of readings and other preliminary materials in preparation for in-person meetings.

-- Applications must originate from a multidisciplinary team of at least three ladder faculty at Yale, from three different departments, at least one of them in the humanities; applications involving scholars at different stages of their careers will be particularly welcomed.
+Applications must originate from a multidisciplinary team of at least three ladder faculty at Yale, from three different departments, at least one of them in the humanities.
+Applications involving scholars at different stages of their careers are particularly welcomed.

 Applications should combine the following three elements into one PDF.
 The filename should be the proposed workshop title.

 Humanities/ Humanity: Overview

 In recent years, the humanities of pluralism have reasserted their commitment to understand the humanity of likeness, shared capacity, and common aspiration that was always implicit in them.
 The interplay of these two trajectories—the endeavor to describe human diversity and the investigation of the founding of this diversity on human commonality—is a source of much innovative thinking in humanistic research.
 The multidisciplinary reach of humanistic thought today creates productive interactions with fields once thought to be far from the humanities.
 The potential of these interactions to reshape research agendas and humanistic pedagogy calls out for collaborative exploration.